-In this report, we find that the policy responses enacted during 2020 were necessary, but insufficient.
+In this report, we find that the policy responses enacted during 2020 were a necessary part of the ensuing economic recovery.
 In particular, efforts to ensure income replacement and cost mitigation helped to cushion the shock to household incomes and thereby facilitate a stabilization and recovery in consumer spending, which alone comprises nearly 70 percent of the U.S. economy.
 With large parts of the relief funds supporting UI extensions and expansions, we assess that relief was targeted toward households that were more vulnerable to an adverse income shock.

 However, as of early 2021, economic indicators continued to suggest that households and businesses needed additional support.
 More than one in ten adults were experiencing food insufficiency in early February, while one in five renters were behind on their rent.
 Small business support measures designed to maintain employment played an important role in allowing firms to remain solvent, but small business bankruptcies had picked up over the last quarter of 2020.
 Moreover, according to a U.S. Census Household Pulse Survey from April 2021, more than 4 million Americans reported that the primary reason for not working was concern about getting or spreading the coronavirus.
-The stimulus and support measures embedded in the ARP, especially the funding for vaccination efforts, thus represented necessary measures taken at a critical time.